 More Tips for Road Tripping California

 - As many of these points of interest are located on the coast or beneath the towering redwood trees, we recommend bringing a jacket or windbreaker just in case.
-The winds can be severe and chilly even if you plan on taking the Pacific Coast Highway during the summer.
+The winds can be severe and chilly even if you plan on tackling this drive during the summer.
 Underneath the encompassing canopy of the redwood tree forests, temperatures are known to drop.
-Therefore, it’s better to plan to bring a warming jacket so everyone can fully enjoy their time on this awesome scenic road trip from Portland to San Francisco.

 - Pack a road trip cooler, treats, and utensils (reusable tools are the way to go!).
 Picnicking is a big recommendation for this ultimate road trip.
 As you head up the coast, stop by grocery stores to restock and fill the cooler with more goodies.
 Whenever you and the family stop at any of the points of interest, let’s say, the Avenue of the Giants or any of our other recommendations, don’t miss out on enjoying a picnic with the family